Elaina-wf/Hello-/README.md

 💞️ I’m looking to collaborate on nothing, im new

-📫 How to reach me in discord : Elaina đông lạnh 🌠#1710
+📫 How to reach me in discord : "Ireina"🌠#6271